WilliamCadenas21/PrintJavaFile/README.md

 # PrintJavaFile
-I will try to made a project that it can print a file from code in java.
+I will try to make a project that it can print a file since code in java.